This information applies ONLY to students beginning their degree program in the Fall of 2013 or later.

 Foundation Practice Assessment

-(applies to all programs except MDS and online tracks)
+(Applies to all programs except MDS and online tracks.)

-Preparing for your Foundation Practice Assessment
+Preparing for the student's Foundation Practice Assessment

-Scheduling your Foundation Practice Assessment
+Scheduling the Foundation Practice Assessment